wireapp/wire-docs/src/how-to/install/planning.md

 - a way to create **DNS records** for your domain name (e.g. `wire.example.com`)
 - a way to create **SSL/TLS certificates** for your domain name (to allow connecting via `https://wire.example.com`)
 - two **kubernetes clusters with at least 3 worker nodes each** (some cloud providers offer a managed kubernetes cluster these days)
-  - First i.e. primary kubernetes cluster will be used by wire-server and supporting services.
+  - First (primary) kubernetes cluster will be used by wire-server and supporting services.
 Second kubernetes cluster aka secondary would be used for calling workload.
-Calling infrastructure is designed to operate in a Zero trust / DMZ environment, so that the networking requirements of calling can be separated from the sensitive data stored in your Wire backend i.e. primary k8s cluster.
+Calling infrastructure is designed to operate in a Zero trust / DMZ environment, so that the networking requirements of calling can be separated from the sensitive data stored in your Wire backend (primary) k8s cluster.
 Read more about Wire architecture [here](../../understand/overview.md#backend-routing)
 - minimum **23 virtual machines** for components outside kubernetes (cassandra, minio, elasticsearch, rabbitmq, postgresql)

 A recommended installation of Wire-server in any regular data centre, configured with high-availability will require the following virtual servers: